 Let me give you just a short idea of what we bought last time: Some old records (yes, we have a record player and we have our smartphones!), a cool lamp that had an awesome 1920's style shade on it, and some old wicker woven chairs for our deck.

 Honestly, even if you don't intend to buy anything, just go and check out all the vendors' little cubicles...and trust us, you will end up buying something.
 You can even request a "Personal Shopper" if you have a specific item in mind.
 The Brass Armadillo Antique Mall is about a 20-minute drive north of downtown Phoenix at 13277 West McDowell Road

 Arrowhead Towne Center: This mall is the perfect place for someone who is on a budget or someone that just doesn't want to spend too much.
 At the more inexpensive end, you have stores such as J.C.
 Penny, Dick's Sporting Goods, and Vans "Off the Wall."
 Other stores here include shops such as Macy's, Dillard's and Coach.

 The restaurants are more reasonably priced as well.
-Some of them include Fired Pie, Potato Corner, and Pangaea Dinosaur Grill, along with a few other quick bite choices.
+Some of them include Fired Pie, The Great Steak & Potato Company, and Chompie's, along with a few other quick bite choices.

 Something that we always check is the specials on their website.
 They are constantly changing them, and they are usually very good deals, and worth your time.
 Depending on when you go, you'll also want to check to see what events are happening that night.
 Some of the stores have live music and other fun things for you or your kid to do while you are here.
 The shops at Norterra are about a 25-minute drive north of Phoenix at 2450 West Happy Valley Road.